Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: : A Set of High-Throughput Main Memory Timing Attacks

-\subsubsection{PnM-based Covert-Channel Attack}
+\subsection{PnM-based \X{} Covert-Channel Attack}

-\\ \textbf{Baseline PnM Architecture.} In \attackvone{}, we consider PiM-Enabled Instructions (PEI) ~\cite{ahn2015pim} as the baseline PnM architecture.
-PEI expands the instruction set architecture (ISA) of the host processor with PIM-enabled instructions (PEIs), while keeping the existing programming model intact.
-A PEI is an instruction that can be executed either on the host processor or on the in-memory computation logic which is integrated near each DRAM bank of an HBM stack.
-PEI can also easily be adopted in other memory technologies since its design does not rely on specific features of the memory technology.
-We chose PEI as the baseline PnM architecture as it introduces a simple and effective model (i.e., offloading computation at the instruction granularity) for PnM, and our attack vector can be generalized for other PnM architectures with similar design components (e.g., FIMDRAM~\cite{kwon202125}).
+\textbf{Baseline \gls{pnm} Architecture.} \gls{pim}-Enabled Instructions (PEI) ~\cite{PEI} is a \gls{pnm} architecture that expands the instruction set architecture with \nbcr{3}{instructions} \nbcr{2}{that can be executed in compute units in the processor core or near memory \nbcr{3}{based on a dynamic decision made considering the locality of the required memory accesses}.} We choose PEI as the baseline PnM architecture as it introduces a simple and effective model for PnM, and our attack can be generalized for other PnM architectures with similar design components (e.g., FIMDRAM~\cite{kwon202125}).

-Figure~\ref{fig:pei-overview} depicts the organization of PEI.
-PEI architecture consists of two key components.
-First, PEI integrates a PEI Computation Unit (PCU) near each DRAM bank~\circled{1} and inside the CPU~\circled{2}.
-In-memory PCUs are shared among all the cores of the host processor and are responsible for executing PEIs near the respective DRAM bank.
-Second, PEI adds a PEI Management Unit (PMU)~\circled{3} integrated with the last-level cache of the host system to (i) monitor the data locality of application regions and (ii) map each region to host-side or memory-side PCUs based on their data locality.
-This way a PEI can be selectively executed on the host processor PCU (instead of the in-memory PCU) when large on-chip caches are beneficial for its execution. \revd{1} \revdt{As mentioned in~\cite{PEI}, if a locality monitor entry is allocated by a PIM operation, it is often too aggressive to consider it as having high locality on its first hit in the locality monitor.
-Therefore, they propose adding an ignore flag per entry to ignore the first hit to an entry allocated by a PIM operation.
-Such a design allows us to easily bypass the locality monitor even with a small virtual address range in our disposal.}
+The baseline PEI architecture has two key components.
+First, it integrates a PEI Computation Unit (PCU) near each DRAM bank and inside the CPU.
+In-memory PCUs are shared among all cores of the host processor and are responsible for executing PEIs near the respective DRAM bank.
+Second, \nbcr{3}{there is} a PEI Management Unit (PMU) that monitors data locality in application regions \nbcr{2}{with a \emph{locality monitor,}} and decides where to map each region (either to host-side or memory-side PCUs).
+This way, \nbcr{3}{the} PEI architecture can execute \nbcr{2}{application} regions with high data locality on the host side to benefit from \nbcr{2}{the cache hierarchy}. \nbcr{3}{In contrast, if an application region does not benefit from the cache hierarchy, it is executed on the memory-side PCU to benefit from the lower memory access latency.}

+\textbf{Attack Overview.} \nba{Before the attack, the sender and the receiver co-locate their data in the same \nbcr{3}{set of} DRAM banks.
+To achieve this, one process uses memory massaging techniques to place its data \nbcr{3}{in a page located} in the same \nbcr{3}{DRAM} bank as the other process, as used in many prior works \nbcr{3}{(e.g.,~\cite{kwong2020rambleed,pessl2016drama,van2016drammer,vandramaqueen})}.} \nbcr{2}{To incentivize the \gls{pnm} architecture to execute the instruction in a memory-side PCU \nbcr{3}{and directly access DRAM}, the attack processes access different cache lines in the allocated rows, and allocate and use multiple rows in each bank.}